michael2012z/BitBible/markdown/Etheridge/files/Jas.md

 5. If any of you be deficient in wisdom, let him ask of Aloha, who giveth to all expansively, and upbraideth not, and it is given to him.

-6. But let him ask in faith, not wavering.Or, not being divided.
-For he who wavereth is like the waves of the sea which the wind disturbeth.
+6. But let him ask in faith, not wavering.

 7. And let not that man expect to receive any thing from the Lord,